NathanHM/maedras-vault/content/Characters/Dubious/Father Ellric.md

 - Father Ellric supplied [[Gilbert]] with a diamond containing a spell of Mass Healing
 - Father Ellric merced a cult member and said some sus stuff
 - He seemed excited about burning bodies
-- The party found notes that matched Elric's handwriting in a book on the [[Sunken Sanctum]]
+- The party found notes that matched Ellric's handwriting in a book on the [[Sunken Sanctum]]